Tax deductible items your small business can claim

 Business startup costs

-Business startup costs include expenses incurred during your first year of operation.
-These must occur in the same tax year your business begins to qualify for deductions.
+Business startup costs are expenses incurred during your first year of operation.
+To qualify as deductions, these costs must occur in the same tax year your business begins.

 Common startup expenses include:

-• professional fees, such as lawyer and accountant consultations
+- professional fees for lawyer and accountant consultations

-• equipment purchases, such as computers, machinery, and supplies
+- equipment purchases such as computers, machinery, and initial supplies

 Advertising and marketing fees